-- .4 list of results of symmetrical and unsymmetrical flooding calculations with data on initial and damage draught, heel, trim and metacentric height both before and after taking measures for the equalization of the ship or for improving its stability as well as measures recommended for these procedures and the period of time required.
-Parameters of static stability curves anticipated under the worst flooding conditions shall also be included.
-Where necessary, for Arc4 to Arc9 ice class ships, the information on the characteristics of ice unsinkability, damage trim and stability shall be indicated when sustaining design ice damage; - .5 general instructions for controlling the effects of damage, such as: immediately closing all watertight and weathertight closing appliances;
+.4 list of results of all required cases of symmetrical and unsymmetrical flooding calculations with data on initial and damage draught, heel, trim and metacentric height both before and after taking measures for the equalization of the ship or for improving its stability as well as measures recommended for these procedures and the period of time required.
+Parameters of static stability curves anticipated for the worst loading conditions under all required damage cases shall also be included.
+Where necessary, for Arc4 - Arc9 ice class ships, the information on the characteristics of ice unsinkability, damage trim and stability shall be indicated when sustaining design ice damage;

+.5 general instructions for controlling the effects of damage, such as: immediately closing all watertight and weathertight closing appliances;